 Pastel hair colors are soft, muted hues that create a much more vibrant dimension in tresses.
 With a broad spectrum of pastels, it’s versatile to pull off both edgy and romantic styles.

 April Gent is a salon co-owner from Tallahassee, FL, proficient in balayage and vivid hues.
 According to her, achieving a pastel hair color is a commitment.

 “First off, we have to get your hair to a very light blonde, which requires a lot of maintenance.
 This includes 4-8 weeks of root touch-ups and treatments to prevent damage and unwanted fading,” Gent explains.

 Wash hair in cold water and use sulfate or cruelty-free products for at-home upkeep.
 Avoid heat-styling to help the pastel hair dye last longer.

 Gent suggests the products from Amika, especially The Kure, which is a damage control line.

 She warns about the usage of drugstore shampoos.
 “These cheap products over-cleanse the hair.
 These also leave a waxy build-up that makes the strands harder to lighten later,” Gent points out.

 Always depend on the salon-quality products that your stylist recommends.

 For dark-haired ladies, it’s vital to settle for a darker color first before you achieve a pastel shade.
 Gent’s advice is to “be open-minded and trust your stylist.”

 To prevent surprises, set up a day for consultation.
-Ask your stylist how realistic your goal is and how much the process and upkeep will cost you.
+Ask your stylist how realistic your goal is and how much the process and upkeep will cost.